ArielCalix-zz/Code.Extensions/README.md

 it function is encrypt and decrypt everything that you need to be secret, and if someone try to get this information. it can be unreadable.

 ## Update 15/05/2019
-Added a new module for validate TextBoxes and fix the referencias.
+Added a new module for validate TextBoxes and fix the unable references.